callstack/repack/ARCHITECTURE.md

 There are 2 ways to look at the content of the Re.Pack:

-- by command that are exposed to React Native CLI
+- by command that are exposed to React Native Community CLI
 - by Webpack plugins and utilities

 Here's a chart that represents both aspect of the codebase: